 Preserving the Cultural Treasures of Iran (Persia)

-De Warren continued his life in the Dance World as an Artiastic Director, Choreographer of several European and International Dance Companies as is documented here.
+De Warren continued his life in the Dance World as an Artistic Director, Choreographer of several European and International Dance Companies, as is documented here.

 However, he preserves to this day a passion for all Iranian art and is dedicated to its preservation and performance

-The Persian diaspora worldwide is sensitive to their ancestral heritage and is eager to celebrate their origins and traditions thus insuring that future generation can be an active part of continued learning and appreciation for its timeless culture.
+The Persian diaspora worldwide is sensitive to their ancestral heritage and is eager to celebrate their origins and traditions, thus ensuring that future generations can be an active part of continued learning and appreciation for its timeless culture.

 The Iran National Folklore Institue - Achievements (click to learn more)